Chris Evans Appears To Accidentally Post Nude Picture On Instagram, Fans Come To His Defense

 There was no indication that the picture of Evans had any malicious intent behind it, though Evans himself has not addressed the controversy in the hours since it was posted and quickly deleted.
 There was nothing in the actor’s Instagram stories as of late on Saturday night, and the most recent post was a wholesome picture of the actor cuddling with his dog, all while fully clothed.

-As The Inquisitr noted, Evans had already captured some viral attention for another revealing snap shared in his stories this weekend — though one not nearly as racy as the inadvertent naked snap that showed up in his feed earlier in the morning.
+As The Inquisitr noted, Evans had already captured some viral attention for another revealing snap shared in his stories this weekend, though one not nearly as racy as the inadvertent naked snap that showed up in his feed earlier in the morning.
 The post showed Evans in bed with his dog, Dodger, without a shirt, showing off his large chest tattoo.